Mar-Issah/ECommerce-page---simple/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
 This is JavaScript Web application which runs in the browser.
 You need a V8 engine to run JavaScript program.
-For the purpose of this project I used Google Chrome browser.
+For the purpose of this project, I used Google Chrome browser.

 ### Installation